joelsernamoreno/EvilCrowCable-Wind/README.md

     		- Upload Speed - "921600"
     		- USB Mode - "Hardware CDC and JTAG"
     		- Zigbee Mode - "Disabled"
-    	* Flash SIDE-A.ino firmware
-10. Flash SIDE-B.ino firmware:
-	* Connect the second end of the cable (USB-C) with a magnet to the computer
-	* Open EvilCrowCable-Wind/firmware/SIDE-B.ino firmware in Arduino IDE
-	* Select Tools:
-		- Board - "ESP32S3 Dev Module"
-    	  	- USB CDC On Boot - "Disabled"
-    	  	- CPU Frequency - "80MHz (Wi-Fi)
-    	  	- Core Debug Level - "None"
-    	  	- USB DFU On Boot - "Disabled"
-    	  	- Erase All Flash Before Sketch Upload - "Disabled"
-    	  	- Events Run On - "Core 1"
-    	  	- Flash Mode - "QIO 80MHZ"
-    	  	- Flash Size - "8MB (64Mb)"
-    	  	- JTAG Adapter - "Disabled"
-    	  	- Arduino Runs On - "Core 1"
-    		- USB Firmware MSC On Boot - "Disabled".
-    		- Partition Scheme - "8M with SPIFFS (3MB APP/1.5MB SPIFFS)"
-    		- PSRAM - "Disabled"
-    		- Upload Mode - "UART0 / Hardware CDC"
-    		- Upload Speed - "921600"
-    		- USB Mode - "Hardware CDC and JTAG"
-    		- Zigbee Mode - "Disabled"
-    	* Flash SIDE-B.ino firmware
+    	* Upload firmware

 ## First steps with Evil Crow Cable Wind

 1. Set up a Wi-Fi AP with your mobile phone:
 	* SSID: Evil Crow Cable Wind
 	* Password: 123456789
-2. Disconnect and re-connect the device to the computer (Connect the end of SIDE-A firmware).
+2. Disconnect and re-connect the device to the computer (Connect the active end to the computer).
 3. Open a browser and access the web panel: http://cable-wind.local/

 **Note:** If you cannot access the web panel, use the IP address assigned to Evil Crow Cable Wind.